jontek2/A-better-print_start-macro/README.md

 ## Feedback

-If you have feedback please reach out to me on Voron Discord (jontek2) or open an issue on github.
+If you have feedback please open an issue on github.